Diptonil/chasse/README.md

     <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />
 </span>

-**Chasse** is a lightweight CLI tool to write reusable HTML *components* (much like JSX) instead of repetitive code, without any fuss about learning curves.
+**Chasse** is a lightweight CLI tool to write reusable HTML *components* (much like JSX) instead of repetitive code, without too much of steps or learning.
 It strips down on the boring and redundant and makes HTML fun again!
-Run the command on an HTML file inheriting components from a base HTML file to convert it into a complete HTML file.
+Just run a simple command on an HTML file inheriting components from a base HTML file to convert it into a complete HTML file.

 ## Procedure

 All you have to do is:
-- Create a *parent* HTML file (or multiple parent files) for all the components you want to reuse. define components inside it like so (note the duo of tailing exclamation marks!), let this be called `template.html`:
+- Create a *parent* HTML file (or multiple parent files) for all the components you want to reuse. define components inside it like so (**note the duo of tailing exclamation marks**!), let this be called `template.html`:

     ```html
     ...
     <Navbar!!>